-Recipients of the Pandemic Unemployment Payment (PUP) who would like to start a new business can get the Back to Work Allowance or the Short-Term Enterprise Allowance by transferring to a jobseeker’s payment.
-You may not need to be on Jobseeker’s Allowance for the 9-month period usually required to receive the Back to Work Allowance if you were receiving the Pandemic Unemployment Payment (PUP).
+Recipients of the Pandemic Unemployment Payment (PUP) who want to start a new business can get the Back to Work Allowance or the Short-Term Enterprise Allowance by transferring to a jobseeker’s payment.
+You may not need to be on Jobseeker’s Allowance for the 9-month period usually required to receive the Back to Work Allowance if you receive the Pandemic Unemployment Payment (PUP).

-To find out more about the Short-Term Enterprise Allowance and Back To Work Scheme check out gov.ie.
+To learn more about the Short-Term Enterprise Allowance and Back To Work Scheme, check out gov.ie.

 Training and supports are on offer to help you prepare a business plan for your application.
 Attending training such as a Start Your Own Business course can also help your application.
 Check out the Irish Local Development Network directory to locate your nearest partnership or development.

-“The best advice I can give is to avail of all the training and support that is on offer.
-We are here to support, and we do review all the business plans before they submit them to Intreo,” said Julie.
+“The best advice I can give is to avail of all the training and support.
+We are here to support you, and we do review all the business plans before they submit them to Intreo,” said Julie.

-“We can support our clients the minute they come to us throughout the whole process,” she adds.
+“We can support our clients the minute they come to us throughout the process,” she adds.